a-sit-plus/wallet-issuing-backend/README.md

 # PupilId Backend Service

-This is the backend service for provisioning and revoking PupilIds.
+This is the backend service for provisioning and revoking [Verifiable Credentials](https://w3c.github.io/vc-data-model/), representing PupilIds oder EidasIds.

-Default public key for issuing credentials is:
+The default public key that signs the credentials is:

 ```
 -----BEGIN PUBLIC KEY-----